 What Is Semolina Flour?

-Semolina has a sweet, nutty flavor that works well in pasta, but also in bread and pizza.
-It can be purchased in coarse and fine textures, depending on your preference, or the recipe you're working on.
+Semolina works well in pasta but is also a good flour for bread and pizza.
+It can be purchased in coarse and fine textures, depending on your preference or the recipe you're working on.
 Because of the high protein content in semolina, it has a relatively short storage life.

 Always scoop your flour into your measuring cups, rather than dipping them into the flour bag.
 Dipping puts extra flour in your recipe, and that will make your pasta dough drier and harder to work with—no matter which flour you decide to use.